aoli-al/solythesis-artifact/README.md

 - To use solythesis compiler, go to `solythesis` folder and read the `README.md` file.

-- To reproduce our experiments
+- To reproduce our experiments run

-  - Follow the instructions in `parity` folder and compile the modified `parity` client.
+`python3 ./run.py` and follows the instructions.

-  - Use python scripts in `scripts` folder to generate transactions.
+It will take up to 1 hour to generate 500 blocks for smart contracts with baseline instrumentation.